PedroCristo/README-TEST/README.md

 products by filtering different categories.
 They can also register themselves on the website and fill in and keep their personal information on the profile page.
 All the visitors are welcome to drop a service review and help the site admin to improve the service.
-The applicattion provides a nice look and easy, clear and concise site navigation.
+The applicattion provides a nice look, easy, clear and concise site navigation.

 [Live Project Here](https://watches-and-clocks-portfolio-5.herokuapp.com/)